Harvey Marcelin: Murder of Susan Leyden

-Meeting and falling out
+2010s post-release life

-After her release, the 81-year-old Marcelin returned to New York City, now presenting as a transsexual woman and going under the name "Marceline Harvey".
-In late 2019, while visiting the Tompkins Square Park in East Village, she met Susan Leyden, a 68-year-old lesbian living in a Fort Greene-based homeless shelter for LGBT people.
+After his release, the 81-year-old Marcelin returned to New York City, now presenting as a transgender woman and going under the name Marceline Harvey.
+In late 2019, while visiting the Tompkins Square Park in East Village, he met Susan Leyden, a 68-year-old lesbian living in a Fort Greene-based homeless shelter for LGBT people.
 At the time she met Marcelin, Leyden suffered from an undisclosed mental illness and was addicted to drugs, but was formerly a successful entrepreneur who owned a jewelry store in Fort Lee, New Jersey, which she had to abandon in the late 2010s due to her declining mental health.

 Soon after they became acquainted with one another, they started living at the shelter and developed romantic feelings for one another.
-A few months later, Marcelin and Leyden found housing in Manhattan, which they paid for with their various welfare checks.
-Despite her advanced age and long imprisonment, Marcelin was able to quickly adapt to social life and to the Internet, establishing accounts on social networks such as Facebook.
-She also began to live an active social life, spending much of her free time outdoors, trying to get to know women and having intimate relationships.
-On her social media accounts, Marcelin posted pictures of herself with makeup and various female wigs.
-At around this time, two other women became close friends with her and often came to the apartment she shared with Leyden.
+A few months later, Marcelin and Leyden found housing in Manhattan.
+Despite his advanced age and long imprisonment, Marcelin was able to quickly adapt to social life and to the Internet, establishing accounts on social networks such as Facebook.
+He also began to live an active social life, spending much of his free time outdoors, trying to get to know women and having intimate relationships.
+On his social media accounts, Marcelin posted pictures of herself with makeup and various female wigs.
+At around this time, two other women became close friends with his and often came to the apartment he shared with Leyden.

 Discovery and arrest

-In late February 2022, investigators allege that Marcelin stabbed Leyden to death and later dismembered her corpse, parts of which were subsequently scattered around various blocks in New York City.
-Leyden's torso was found wrapped in a multicolored bag with a flower decal by a passer-by in a shopping cart several blocks away from the apartment on March 3, prompting police to question her about the gruesome discovery.
+In late February 2022, Marcelin stabbed Leyden to death and later dismembered her corpse, parts of which were subsequently scattered around various blocks in New York City.
+Leyden's torso was found wrapped in a multicolored bag with a flower decal by a passer-by in a shopping cart several blocks away from the apartment on March 3, prompting police to question him about the gruesome discovery.

 On the following day, Marcelin was arrested at the apartment following a police search which uncovered Leyden's severed head, a power saw, and bloody sheets.
 Police also reviewed surveillance footage that covered the entryway of the apartment building where Leyden and Marcelin lived, with the footage showing that Leyden was last seen alive entering the building on February 27.
-In the following days, only Marcelin was seen on the footage, and until her arrest, she was seen traveling with a purse that belonged to Leyden.
-In addition to this, surveillance footage from a local hardware store taken on March 1 showed her and an unidentified woman purchasing a power saw, trash bags and cleaning supplies.
-On the next day, footage from a grocery store showed Marcelin riding a mobility scooter with what appeared to be a severed human leg on the seat, which was clearly visible when she got off the scooter to browse the merchandise.
+In the following days, only Marcelin was seen on the footage, and until his arrest, he was seen traveling with a purse that belonged to Leyden.
+In addition to this, surveillance footage from a local hardware store taken on March 1 showed him purchasing a reciprocal saw; the next day, footage from a grocery store showed Marcelin riding a mobility scooter with what appeared to be a severed human leg on the seat.